New York Fashion Week Street Style Will Inspire Your Spring Aesthetic

 It’s early February, which means our bodies (and minds) are officially over the winter chill and dreary skies.
 But, thankfully, New York Fashion Week — and its flurry of eye-catching street style looks — is here to lift our moods.
 From February 6 to 11, the most fashion-forward creators, celebrities, designers, editors, and industry insiders are taking to the NYC streets.

-And by the looks coming out of the New York Fashion Week fall/winter 2025 shows, they are dressing to impress — or at least leave a mark on our IG feeds.
+And by the looks coming out of the New York Fashion Week autumn/winter 2025 shows, they are dressing to impress — or at least leave a mark on our IG feeds.
 The wide array of street style outfits offer a fresh, inviting perspective on how we’ll be able to wear the year’s budding trends moving into spring.
-Wondering how to experiment with suiting, all-monochrome looks, and infuse color into your wardrobe?
+Wondering how to experiment with suiting, all-monochrome looks, and infuse colour into your wardrobe?
 There’s a NYFW street style look ready to give you some inspo.
-So, keep scrolling to discover some of our favorites.
+So, keep scrolling to discover some of our favourites.